 What to Serve With Air Fried Red Potatoes

 While you wouldn’t be wrong to grab a funnel and take them straight to the dome, I’d recommend a protein pairing.
 Chicken would be a great choice.
-Some of my favorite recipes include my spicy buttermilk baked chicken tenderloins and pan fried chicken tenders, Nashville Hot air fryer nuggets, Carolina BBQ crockpot chicken, and spicy chicken burgers.
+Some of my favorite recipes include my spicy buttermilk baked chicken tenderloins and pan fried chicken tenders, air fryer chicken nuggets, Carolina BBQ crockpot chicken, and spicy chicken burgers.